rost929/Smash-Hits/README.md

 ## Database Population
-- In order to feed the database with some initial data, a seed file was created, which will fill the database with initial data, to run the seed file run:
+- In order to feed the database with some initial data, a seed file was created, which will fill the database with initial data, to run the seed run in another terminal:

 ```bash
   npm run seed